rchavarria/trip-planner/README.markdown

 Define a `static hasMany = [trip: Trip]` hashmap in Airline, and a `static belongsTo = [airline: Airline]` map in Trip to create this kind of relationship.

+Using `static belongsTo = Airline` adds another dimension to the relationship: cascading updates and deletes.

 ### validacion de datos

 Add a `static constraints` closure to Airline domain class.